hyosung11/Launch-School/journal.md

 19:38 Wrote work items for tomorrow in the Productivity Planner.
 Going up to get ready for bed with the kids.
 Making a journal commit now.
 I might work more on Rock Paper Scissors after putting the kids to bed and before watching TV with Sohee.

 20:46 Added features to Rock Paper Scissors through the video version.
 I'll do the text version later.
 Time to watch some TV with Sohee.

+## 20210727 화요일

+06:37 Awake and reading.
+I didn't play soccer this morning because I want to heal my hamstring.
+Alex declined to meet, so I have some free time this morning to read and write and do some work before my interview at 10:30.
+All is well.

+06:59 *Mastery*: liberation comes through the acceptance of limits (129).

+07:11 Need to do physical training everyday.
+My hamstring still feels strained.
+Dr. Riotto tomorrow?

+07:44 I'm still reading *Learn Like a Pro* first chapter.
+Have a *ready-to-resume* plan before engaging a distraction.

+07:57 Study between 6 ~ 8 hours per day in addition to classes.
+More than 8 hours per day doesn't improve grades. *Learn Like a Pro*, 9.
+What's the proper citation method?
+Don't listen to music, including binaural beats.
+It slows down learning.

+09:11 After family breakfast and playing outside with SungOh.